backdrop-contrib/repeating_dates/README.md

 ([rlanvin](https://github.com/rlanvin))

-This module is inspired by, but in no way similar to Date Repeat, which is currently getting forked - but that turned out to be way more difficult, because it's an incomplete stub.
+This module is inspired by, but in no way similar to Date Repeat, which is currently getting ported - but that turned out to be very difficult, as it's an incomplete stub.

 ## License